 I am aware of all your points, appreciate your concern and have researched the topic extensively.
 I was taking proper care of the one I found and had consulted rehabbers on almost a daily basis.
 Yes the one I had was about 2 week old when I got him and noticed that he atttached himself to "me" as I was the caretaker.
 It was such an amazing experience.
 I did everything I could, including vaccinations, fluids, antibiotics, etc. The pneumonia had nothing to do with it (I caught it also).
 I certainly understand your hesitation.
 I have the paperwork for a class III wildlife ownership (just hesitate to send it in unless I have access to one and can help in some way) and I have spare rooms (indoor & outdoor conjoined).
 I am truly glad about your approach as I was not sure what happens to "critters" in the "critter" business and was just hoping to save some.
 If you other person could use some help, please let me know.
 Take care, Christina

 If you wish to learn more, click on the How to Get Rid of Raccoons in the Attic home page.
-For raccoon control in Hampden County, Massachusetts, call us at 413-372-1777, and ask to talk about raccoons in the attic in Springfield, MA.
+For wildlife control, animal trapping services, and raccoon control in Hampden County, Massachusetts, call us at 413-240-2848, and ask to talk about raccoons in the attic in Springfield, MA.